lyteword/kjv/matthew/chapter-27.md

 <sup>10</sup> And gave them for the potter’s field, as the Lord appointed me.

 <sup>11</sup> And Jesus stood before the governor: and the governor asked him, saying, Art thou the King of the Jews?
-And Jesus said unto him, Thou sayest .
+And Jesus said unto him, Thou sayest.

 <sup>12</sup> And when he was accused of the chief priests and elders, he answered nothing.